fleetdm/fleet/docs/Using-Fleet/Fleet-desktop.md

 ## Securing Fleet Desktop

-To prevent brute-forcing, Fleet rate-limits the endpoings used by Fleet Desktop on a per-IP basis.
+To prevent brute-forcing, Fleet rate-limits the endpoints used by Fleet Desktop on a per-IP basis.
 If an IP requests more than 720 invalid UUIDs in a one-hour interval, Fleet will return HTTP error code 429.

 <meta name="title" value="Fleet Desktop">
 <meta name="pageOrderInSection" value="450">